Tyks23/anagrams-back/README.md

 3) Navigate to anagrams-back directory in CLI
 4) Enter command "php artisan migrate:refresh" to generate database

-Database is no populated with tables and ready to use.
+Database is now populated with tables and ready to use.

 #### Testing

-After successfully setting up the project you may run tests.
+After successfully setting up the project, you may run tests.
 To do this follow these steps:
 1) Navigate to anagram-back directory in CLI
 2) Enter command "php artisan test"